NixOS/nix/doc/manual/source/glossary.md

 - [instantiate]{#gloss-instantiate}, instantiation

-  Translate a [derivation expression] into a [derivation].
+  Translate a [derivation expression] into a [store derivation].

-  See [`nix-instantiate`](./command-ref/nix-instantiate.md), which produces a derivation from a Nix expression that evaluates to a derivation.
+  See [`nix-instantiate`](./command-ref/nix-instantiate.md), which produces a store derivation from a Nix expression that evaluates to a derivation.

   [instantiate]: #gloss-instantiate